 - Interdisciplinary Team – The Triad of Care is augmented by an interdisciplinary team of health care and transition specialists who work together to coordinate and optimize the care and transition of each individual Soldier.
 This team includes social workers, physical therapists, occupational therapists, AW2 Advocates, and many other professionals.

 - Career and Education – WTUs help the Soldier establish short-term and long-term career goals and identify opportunities to enhance existing skills or develop new ones based on the Soldier’s transition track, whether it is remaining in the Army or transitioning from the Army to civilian status.

-- Internships – Helps Soldiers prepare for civilian employment by helping identify internship opportunities to augment a Soldier's transition.
+- Internships – Helps Soldiers prepare for civilian employment by helping identify opportunities to augment a Soldier's transition.